ryanmmoon/dir.ectory/content/about.md

 ---
-title: About | Dir.ectory
+title: About | HNS Directory
 ---

-## About Dir.ectory
+## About

-Thank you for visiting the Handshake Dir.ectory.
+Thank you for visiting the Handshake Directory.

 Here you can find info about websites that use or support the Handshake Naming System, organized by category.